Genetic Health & Fitness

 Has someone told you that you have to do an hour or two of cardio 5 days a week or that you only need to do High-intensity interval training (HIIT) to lose weight?
 If you do not have the genes for fat loss from cardio--you are acting against your body.
 And, if you don't have the genes that respond to High-Intensity Training, those types of workouts can make things harder on you.
 What was the basis for the suggestion?
 How do they know what's best for you without knowing what you're made of?

 Whether or not you choose to listen to your DNA is up to you, but why wouldn't you?

 Let's chat about what DNA reports can do for your health.
 You have three options.

-2- Add a targeted Athletic Performance report for $45.
+2- Add a targeted Athletic Performance report to the above.

 The above fees do not include the DNA saliva test, $80.
-If you have already completed a saliva DNA test with another company we can retrieve that DNA data for you and use it at no additional test cost.
-You will have lifetime online access to your reports, but you can also have your reports, 100's of pages, printed and bound for $30 each.
+If you have already completed a saliva DNA test with another company, we can retrieve that DNA data file and eliminate additional testing costs.
+You will have lifetime online access to your reports, but you can also have your reports, in total over 300 pages, printed and bound for $30 each.